The Southern Museum’s Jolley Education Center

 - Two telegraph stations, where children can tap out messages in Morse Code.

-- A diesel train simulator, allowing students to be conductors and “drive” a train on their own.
+- A diesel train simulator, allowing visitors to be engineers and “drive” a train on their own.

-- A replica “village” of 19th century downtown Kennesaw, with an open hotel and dry goods store where visitors can try on old-fashioned clothes.
+- A replica “village” of a 19th century downtown with storefronts where visitors can try on old-fashioned clothes.

 The Jolley Education Center is fun for Younger Kids too!

-Younger children will also enjoy the pre-K room, which offers several fun activities including:
+Younger children will also enjoy the Georgia Pierce pre-K room, which offers several fun activities including: